One of the most common questions among new cyclists - and one of the hardest to give a sensible answer to - is the average speed of a cyclist.

 If you live in Norfolk, where hills are few and far between, your experience will bear little comparison with a rider setting off to the Lake District each week.
 The rolling hills of the Cotswolds are not the same as the Scottish highlands.

-So hearing from someone else that their average speed is, say, 20 miles per hour, means very little if you don't know where they are riding.
+So hearing from someone else that their average is, say, 20 miles per hour, means very little if you don't know where they are riding.

 Some areas are naturally and frequently exposed to high winds.
 Wind has a very significant impact on cycling speed, even quite gentle wind.
 Likewise temperature is a factor, with very hot and cold weather both acting to reduce average speed.